Riviera (Big Head Todd and the Monsters album)

-Riviera is a 2002 studio album by American rock band Big Head Todd and the Monsters, their first release in five years and was released on the band's vanity label Big Records and distributed by Warner Bros.
+Riviera is the 2002 studio album by American rock band Big Head Todd and the Monsters.
+Their first release in five years, it was issued on the band's vanity label, Big Records, and distributed by Warner Bros.
 Records after their contract with Giant Records expired.

 Reception

-Editors at AllMusic rated this album 3.5 out of 5 stars, with critic Stephen Thomas Erlewine writing that the band returned to its sonic roots with this music and the results are "their best record in nearly a decade".
+Editors at AllMusic rated the album 3.5 out of 5 stars, with critic Stephen Thomas Erlewine noting that the band returned to its sonic roots, resulting in "their best record in nearly a decade".

 Track listing

 All songs written by Todd Park Mohr.